louisremi/background-size-polyfill/README.md

 -------

 - Added support for dynamically changing position and size of the background image (partial reimplementation of louisremi#8)
+- Added support for dynamically changing background image with CSS classes
+- Added support for dynamically setting background image to `none` (louisremi#13)
 - Fixed JS error when using `left` or `top` for `background-position` (louisremi#14)
 - Work around IE hang on unload when the JScript portion is greater than 512 bytes
 - Added unit tests